faithfulalabi/Discounted_Cash_Flow_Calculator/README.md

 5. Net Income - The amount of money left over after the company passes for the cost of goods sold, selling, general and administrative expenses, operating expenses, depreciation, interest, taxes, and other expenses.
 (The company's profit)

 * From the CashFlow Statement we will need:
-1. Cash Flow from operating activities - The amount of money a company brings in from its ongoing, regular business activities, such as manufacturing and selling goods or providing a service to customers.
+1. Cash Flow from Operating Activities - The amount of money a company brings in from its ongoing, regular business activities, such as manufacturing and selling goods or providing a service to customers.
-2. Capital Expenditures - What a company spends on assets it needs to run the business.(i.e buillding,equipment,furnitures,vechiles,etc)
+2. Capital Expenditures - What a company spends on assets it needs to run the business.(i.e buillding,equipment,furnitures,vechiles,etc).
 3. Free Cash Flow - Cash Flow the company's make after accounting for Capital Expenditures.

+* From the Balance Sheet Statement we will need:
+1. Short Term Debt - Debt that is due for the company within the next 12 months.
+2. Long Term Debt - Debt that is due in more than a year.
+3. Cash and Short Term Investments - The sum of the cash and short term investments(money can be quickly converted to cash) the company has.

+### Steps for calculation:
+1. Calculate the Free Cash Flow to Net Income Margins for the company.
+Free Cash Flow divided by Net Income.
+2. Figure out the Revenue Growth rate by subtracting the current year revenue minus the previous year revenue, divided by current revenue) ex: (rev2021 - rev2020)/rev2021).
+3. Next we will need to calculate our Revenue to Net Income Margins by dividing Revenue by Net Income (Rev2019/NetIncome2019)
+4. We will need to project the Net Income of the company will be over the next 4 years.
+We do this by